Yiannistaos/custom-woo-order-meta/README.md

 ## Installation

-1. Upload `custom-woocommerce-order-meta` to the `/wp-content/plugins/` directory.
+1. Upload `custom-woo-order-meta` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the relevant WooCommerce order pages to see extended meta functionality.